carlospuk/metromapmanager/README.md

     }

-If you don't choose to implement IMapManagerFeedback, a default marker is used.
+If you don't choose to implement IMapMarkerSource, a default (ugly) marker is used.

 callouts